Tycro-Games/tycro-games.github.io/_posts/2023-11-01-how-to-make-a-scrolling-tile-map-without-an-engine-in-c++.md

 tags: [blog, tutorial, programming, c++]
 img_path: /assets/assets-2023-11-01
 ---
-# How to make a Scrolling Tile Map without an engine in C++
 ## Prerequisites for this tutorial:
 - Visual studio, [here](https://www.3dgep.com/
 cpp-fast-track-1-getting-started/) is a step by step tutorial to download it, you can get the latest version of this IDE which is 2022 at the time of writing this.